Identify and resolve causes of denied claims

 - Final status (resubmitted, charge adjusted, or appealed)

-Claims denial logs can make you become more proactive to reacting to denials from insurance companies, especially if your denials rate is too high.
+Claims denial logs can make you become more proactive in reacting to denials from insurance companies, especially if your denials rate is too high.
 You can not only pinpoint how many denials you chased after, but also make sure mistakes made previously never occur again.

 Provide your Billers the Expertise in a Single Carrier

 Medium to large healthcare practices with enough resources on their hand can ensure that a single biller handles only one insurance carrier and all claims related to them at one time.
-This not only creates less confusion, but also makes your billers the subject-matter expert for that particular insurance carrier.
+This not only creates less confusion but also makes your billers the subject-matter expert for that particular insurance carrier.

 Each insurance carrier has its own restrictions and what it considers as a bundled service; as well have their own unique process for filing appeals.
 Some may take appeals over a phone, whereas others may need the appeal to be in writing.
 If your biller knows the insurance carriers processes properly, it might be easier for them to file the correct appeal.